sheehui/tp/docs/UserGuide.md

 #### Caution

-Cautions are around to warn users of potential unwanted side effects that may occur on certain parts of DonnaFin if the user fails to follow the user guide or tamper with the files of the application.
+Cautions are around to warn you of potential unwanted side effects that may occur when using certain features of DonnaFin if you fail to follow this guide properly or tamper with the files of the application without adequate knowledge.

 <div markdown="span" class="alert alert-primary">
 :exclamation: Be wary of cautions!